VEuPathDB/puppet-ebrc_httpd_setup/README.md

 ## Limitations

-Assumes RHEL 7 or derivatives.
-The /etc/system systemd.
+Assumes RHEL 7 or derivatives using systemd.

 ## Development